 })();

-Repeaters unwrap promises passed to push before sending them along to consumers.
-If a promise passed to push rejects, the repeater finishes and any further values which were pushed before the promise rejected are dropped, regardless of when those values settled.
-If the rejection settles before the repeater stops, the final iteration rejects with the pushed rejection.
-However, if it settles after the repeater has stopped, the rejection is dropped.
+Repeaters unwrap promises passed to push before handing them to consumers.
+If a pushed promise rejects, the repeater finishes and drops any values pushed after it, no matter when they settle.
+A rejection that settles before the repeater stops rejects the final iteration; one that settles after is dropped.
 This behavior is useful when creating inverted repeaters.

 3. The executor throws an error